-The four Gospels have treated the memory of Pontius Pilate rather kindly.
+The four gospels have treated the memory of Pontius Pilate rather kindly.
 It portrays him as a weak minded, timid leader afraid of making decisions, especially in the case of Jesus of Nazareth.
 However, non-Christian historians from his era paint a much different picture of this enigmatic man.

-The Jewish historian Josephus suggests that Pilate was probably an Italian born Roman citizen and most likely held certain military posts before the Roman Emperor Tiberius appointed him prefect or governor in 26 A.D.
+The Jewish historian Josephus suggested that Pilate was probably an Italian born Roman citizen and most likely held certain military posts before the Roman Emperor Tiberius appointed him prefect or governor in 26 A.D.
 The areas he ruled included Judea, Samaria and the area south as far as the Dead Sea to Gaza.

 His duties were primarily military in terms of preventing any uprising by citizens attempting to throw off Roman rule.
 He was responsible for collecting imperial taxes and had judicial authority.
 He also had absolute power over the non-Roman citizens of his province.
 Most other civil administration matters were in the hands of the local ethnic governments.

 At that time, in the district of Judea and Jerusalem, the Jewish Sanhedrin and its president, the High Priest, Caiaphas, made most of the decisions regarding the locals.
 Another historian, Philo, reports the rule of Pilate consisted of extreme harshness, pride, violence, greed, continual executions without trials and unbearable cruelty.
 In other words, he was a typical Roman ruler.